-Starting in fall 2022, the City takes a new approach using surveys and focus groups to ask Portlanders to share their thoughts on our services, policy decisions, and budget decisions.
+Starting in fall 2022, the City took a new approach using surveys and focus groups to ask Portlanders to share their thoughts on our services, policy decisions, and budget decisions.
 The new approach, called the Portland Insights Survey, aims to ensure that all Portlanders, including communities who have been historically underserved, are represented and heard in government.

 How are we gathering input?

-20,000 Portland households will be randomly selected to receive an invitation letter to fill out the survey.
-In addition, we will work with community organizations to provide the opt-in survey and we will directly engage with communities for which the traditional means of outreach (eg. townhall meetings, listening sessions) have not served well.
+20,000 Portland households were randomly selected to receive an invitation letter to fill out the survey.
+In addition, we partnered with community organizations to provide the opt-in survey and directly engage with communities for which the traditional means of outreach (eg. townhall meetings, listening sessions) have not served well.
 Our PSU partner combined and analyzed the data gathered through both methods.

-How are we conducting multicultural outreach?
+How did we conduct multicultural outreach?

 The City of Portland is committed to having an inclusionary and equity-forward outreach plan around the Portland Insights Survey, as part of its commitment to the City’s Core Values.
-We also intend to report the survey results back to community in an easy-to-understand format.
+One of the ways to reach more Portlanders was through close partnerships with community-based organizations, including:

 - Community Engagement Liaison Services (CELs)